matthoward1013/skills-assessment/readme.md

-## Matt McCue Skills Assessment Attempt
+## Matt McCue Skills Assessment Attempt #2

-With trying to keep within 4 hours, I've managed to complete everything besides the dropdown menu for each contact.
-My JavaScript is a litty rusty, but now I know what I need to work on.
+With this second attempt, I felt more confident and achieved the look I wanted.
+Finished at around the 4-hour mark.

 ---